 For the past two decades, the organization has published and standardized application profiles that help OEM (Original Equipment Manufacturers) vendors make their products more interoperable in the contemporary IoT space.

 With almost 300 million Zigbee Alliance Certified products launched in the IoT and Home Automation market, the alliance members have grown to more than 300 companies including the likes of Legrand, Comcast, Ikea, SmartThings, and Amazon.

 The alliance offers different forms of memberships and certifications.
 Members of the alliance can vote on contemporary issues related to the IoT space and contribute to the development of the organizations’ standards.
 IEEE’s 802.15.4 standard, which is associated with Zigbee, contains significant contributions by the Zigbee Alliance.

 With the advent of Matter, the IoT space is expected to grow quickly over the next few years.
 Against the backdrop of these developments, the alliance decided to rebrand itself as the Connectivity Standard Alliance.
 With this change, it is clear CSA aims to dominate the IoT standards domain and eventually become the benchmark that every manufacturer will need to adapt to.

 Simply put, Matter operates at the Application Layer whereas Thread operates at the Network Layer.
 Matter will be the common language for devices to communicate in, while Thread will be doing the actual communicating!

-At the Application Layer, Matter will handle security, message routing, and enforce a common language for devices via a standardised data model.
+At the Application Layer, Matter will handle security, and message routing, and enforce a common language for devices via a standardized data model.

 Thus, Matter will deploy a combination of Thread and Wi-Fi for its communication mesh.